Norfolk and Western Railway: Heritage unit

 As a part of Norfolk Southern's 30th anniversary, the company painted 20 new locomotives into predecessor schemes.
 NS #8103, a GE ES44AC, was painted into the Norfolk and Western's blue scheme.
 NS also has SD40 #1580, of N&W heritage, stored at Altoona Works, awaiting restoration to its original N&W colors.
-However, as of 2021, there is still no information on where #1580 will go when it will be donated.
+In 2024, 1580 was donated to the Roanoke Chapter NHRS.